 Pocket: This was my chance.
-I scurried out the back door to the ropes.
+I hurried out the back door to the ropes.
 I chewed them until they were ready to fray.
 I then jumped in the basket.
-There was a switch and I pawed it up.
+There was a switch, and I pawed it up.
 Suddenly the balloon began to fill with helium, started to lift, and I became Air Pocket.

 Pocket: “I’m going for a balloon ride!”
 I told Foley.
 She put her paws to her head and groaned.
 She barked something at me.
 I couldn’t hear her.
 I was so high I could see the entire State Mental Institution.
 The patients ran to tell their doctors there was a flying Yorkie in a balloon overhead.
 They all received immediate electroshock therapy.

 Foley: I told Pocket to bring my balloon back right now.
-She told me that she wanted to go visit her friends.
-Then a man’s voce came over the air.
+She told me that she wanted to visit her friends.
+Then a man’s voice came over the air.